-I discovered this method for making baked chicken wings by pure accident.
-I was making my favorite and hugely popular extra crispy chicken wings but, on a whim, I decided to change the process slightly.
-Instead of doing it at the end, I tossed the wings with the wing sauce 10 minutes before the end.
+As I mentioned above, this recipe starts off very similar to the extra crispy chicken wings recipe.
+However, instead of doing it at the end, I tossed the wings with the wing sauce about 10 minutes before the end.
 I just wanted the sauce to thicken a little.
-The sauce I used this time was also slightly different – a mix of Duff’s BBQ and hot Buffalo wing sauce.
+The sauce that I used that time was also slightly different – it was a mix of Duff’s BBQ sauce and their hot Buffalo wing sauce.

 I also bumped the oven temperature up a little to get the wings cook faster – it was a long day out on Saturday and we all wanted something as quickly as possible.
 These seemingly minor modifications gave me completely different results.
 The results were mind blowing if I do say so myself.

-Killer Baked Chicken Wings (Just Like Grilled)Print Pin Rate
+Baked BBQ Chicken WingsPrint Pin Rate

-- 4 lbs chicken wings. separated into wingettes and drumettes
+- 2 lbs chicken wings. separated into wingettes and drumettes

-- 2 tsp kosher salt
+- 1 tsp kosher salt

-- 3 garlic cloves minced
+- 3 garlic cloves (minced)

-- Place the tray with the wings in the oven and bake at 450F convection for 25 minutes.
+- Place the tray with the wings in the oven and bake at 450F convection for 20 minutes.